jesservillines/hospital-metrics-3d/hospital-3d-metrics/README.md

 [MIT License](LICENSE)

 ## Contact
-Please reach out to the author at: https://www.linkedin.com/in/jesse-villines/ if you have questions!
+Please reach out to the author at: [LinkedIn Profile](https://www.linkedin.com/in/jesse-villines/) if you have questions!

+## Note
+All information displayed is demo data and not representative of real patient information.